dondretrotman/Survey-Solutions-Exports/README.md

 5.2 - Changed to Version 18 of the questionnaire
 5.3 - Moved all survey specific variables to the config file (making 5.2 a non-issue)
 5.4 - Fixed bug preventing the script from running twice in the same day
+6.0 - Added checks to make sure that the site is up before connecting.
+Fixed the arguments for exporting and downloading